vaatijvk/Employee-performance-analysis-project-guidline/README.md

 #### d.
 Iterate and Refine:
    - Gather feedback, iterate on your analysis, and refine your Power BI report as needed.

-By combining SQL for data preparation and Power BI for visualization, you can create a robust and interactive analysis of employee performance, making it easier for stakeholders to understand and act on insights.